London attractions to visit with friends and family

 One of the world’s top tourist destinations, there’s plenty of activities in London.
 If you’ve lived in the city all your life or you’re just popping in for a flying visit, our list of must-see London attractions are a great way to take advantage of being in a city that never sleeps.

-Standing at 443 feet tall, you can’t miss the Coca-Cola London Eye!
-One of the most iconic attractions in London scenery, enjoy a 30-minute rotation on the world’s tallest cantilevered observation wheel.
+Standing at 443 feet tall, you can’t miss The LastMinute.com London Eye!
+One of the most iconic London attractions, enjoy a 30-minute rotation on the world’s tallest cantilevered observation wheel.
 It’s a must if you want to take in London from a great height, offering a bird’s eye view of buildings in central London as well as taking in the horizon that on a clear day allows passengers to see buildings up to 40 kilometres away.
-Learn about London whilst you fall in love with the skyline on the Coca-Cola London Eye.
+Learn about London whilst you fall in love with the skyline on the London Eye.

 Escape central London for a day at Kew Gardens.
 Treat your senses to the home of the largest botanical and mycological collection in the world.
-One of the largest attractions in London, you can explore plants in the Princess of Wales conservatory and learn more about the life of bees in The Hive, a multi-sensory experience.
-With 300 acres of famous gardens to explore, roam through Japanese landscapes or walk across the Sackler Crossing.
+One of the largest London attractions, you can explore plants in the Princess of Wales conservatory and learn more about the life of bees in The Hive, a multi-sensory experience.
 Kew Gardens will have you feeling in a state of inner peace, as the serene surroundings will leave you feeling calm and collected.
 Why not read more about Kew Gardens here?

 Warner Bros.
 Studio Tour